rusith/two-factor-auth/README.md

 This is a sample project to demonstrate how to implement a two-factor authentication system using web technologies.

+### How to run?

+1. Make sure you have the latest version of Docker with Docker Compose installed on your machine.
+2. Clone the repository.
+3. Run `docker-compose up` in the root directory of the project.
+4. Make sure the app and API are running.
+5. Open `http://localhost:5173` in your browser.

+This will start a development server.

 ### High-level overview

 - There are 4 main pages in the app